neuralmagic/sparseml/integrations/ultralytics-yolov8/README.md

 ### **SparseML CLI**

 SparseML's CLI is built on top of YOLOv8's [`train` cli](https://docs.ultralytics.com/usage/cli/) script.
-This enables you to kick-off sparse training workflows with all of the friendly utilities from the Ultralytics repo like dataset loading and preprocessing, checkpoint saving, metric reporting, and logging handled for you.
+This enables you to kick-off sparse training workflows with all of the friendly utilities from the Ultralytics repository like dataset loading and preprocessing, checkpoint saving, metric reporting, and logging handled for you.
 Appending the `--help` argument will provide a full list of options for training in SparseML:

 ```bash
 sparseml.ultralytics.train --help